enyo/opentip/documentation.md

 to create them programmatically.
 The same goes for many Opentips that need to be created and would result in lots of repeating HTML code.

-Let's say you have a list of tags, and you want to show iformation about them when clicked.
+Let's say you have a list of tags, and you want to show information about them when clicked.
 The best way to approach that would be to create the HTML elements without a notion about Opentips like this: